Kalki Krishnamurthy

-Ramaswamy Krishnamurthy (9 September 1899 – 5 December 1954), better known by his pen name Kalki, was an Indian writer, journalist, poet, critic and Indian independence activist who wrote in Tamil.
+Ramasamy Krishnamurthy (9 September 1899 – 5 December 1954), better known by his pen name Kalki, was an Indian writer, journalist, poet, critic and Indian independence activist who wrote in Tamil.
 He chose the pen-name "Kalki", the future incarnation of the Hindu God Vishnu.
-He founded a magazine, which was also named Kalki, with T Sadasivam being the co-founder, in 1941.
+In 1941, he and T Sadasivam founded a magazine, which was also named Kalki.
 Krishnamurthy‘s writings include over 120 short stories, 10 novellas, 5 novels, 3 historical romances, editorial and political writings and hundreds of film and music reviews.

 Early life

-Ramaswamy Krishnamurthy was born in a Poor Tamil Brahmin Iyer family on 9 September 1899 in Puthamangalam, near Manalmedu, in Mayiladuthurai district in the Indian state of Tamil Nadu.
+Ramaswamy Krishnamurthy was born into a Poor Tamil Brahmin Iyer family on 9 September 1899 in Puthamangalam, near Manalmedu, in the Mayiladuthurai district in the Indian state of Tamil Nadu.
 Krishnamurthy's father was Ramaswamy Aiyar, an accountant in Puttamangalam village in the old Tanjore district of erstwhile Madras Presidency.
 He began his primary education in his village school and later attended Municipal High School in Mayiladuthurai but quit in 1921, just short of completion of his Senior School Leaving Certificate, in response to Mahatma Gandhi's 1921 call for non-co-operation joining the Indian National Congress instead.

-His son Kalki Rajendran was married to Sadasivam's daughter Vijaya.
+His son Kalki Rajendran, married to Sadasivam's daughter Vijaya.
 Krishnamurthy's daughter Anandi was married to Sadasivam's nephew (sister's son) Ramachandran, known as Ambi in music circles.
-Anandi's daughter Gowri Ramanarayanan was a music critic for The Hindu newspaper, and she also learned music under M S Subbulakshmi.
+Anandi's daughter Gowri Ramanarayanan was a music critic for The Hindu newspaper, and she also learned music under M.S Subbulakshmi.